Measures of inaccuracy based on Varextropy: A dispersion index

 \section{A dispersion index}

-In the following definition, we introduce a dispersion index based on $\frac{1}{2}(f(x)-g(x))$. \begin{definition} If $X$ and $Y$ be two non negative random variables with probability density functions $f$ and $g$, respectively.
+In this section, we introduce a dispersion index to capture the variability between the two density functions, based on the quantity $\frac{1}{2}(f(x)-g(x))$, defined as follows. \begin{definition} If $X$ and $Y$ be two non-negative random variables with probability density functions $f$ and $g$, respectively.
 Then, a dispersion index of X and Y is defined as